HandsOnDataViz/book/leaflet/with-google-sheets/README.md

 Reminder: You can only fork a GitHub repo **one time**.
 If needed, see how to [Make a Second Copy of a GitHub Repo](../second-copy) in this book.

 4) In your new copy of the code repo, click on Settings, scroll down to the GitHub Pages area, select Master, and Save.
-This publishes your code template to a live map on a public website that you control.
+This publishes your code to a live map on a public website that you control.

 5) Scroll down to GitHub Pages section again, and copy the link to your published web site, which will follow this format:
 ```